DK Havenergi

 Økonomi

-In the spring, the North Sea Summit was held in Esbjerg, where Denmark, Germany, Belgium and the Netherlands signed the Esbjerg Declaration and agreed to deliver at least 65 GW of offshore wind in the North Sea by 2030 and increase capacity to at least 150 GW by 2050.< /p>
+In the spring, the North Sea Summit was held in Esbjerg, where Denmark, Germany, Belgium and the Netherlands signed the Esbjerg Declaration and agreed to deliver at least 65 GW of offshore wind in the North Sea by 2030 and increase capacity to at least 150 GW by 2050.

-Now Denmark is again inviting to a European offshore wind summit in the form of the Baltic Energy Security Summit, which will be held on 30 August.
-It learns Altinget and TV2 Bornholm, just as DK Vindkraft has also confirmed the story from several sources.
+Now Denmark is again inviting to a European offshore wind summit in the form of the Baltic Energy Security Summit, which will be held on August 30.
+This is reported by Altinget and TV2 Bornholm, just as DK Vindkraft has also had the story confirmed by several sources.

-It is not yet clear who will be represented at the summit, but just like in Esbjerg, e.g. European Commission President Ursula von der Leyen attends.
-In addition, ministers from Finland, Sweden, Germany, Poland and the Baltics are also expected to participate.
+It is not yet clear who will be represented at the summit, but as in Esbjerg, EU Commission President Ursula von der Leyen will attend.
+In addition, ministers from Finland, Sweden, Germany, Poland and the Baltic states are also expected to participate.

 There are great opportunities in offshore wind in the Baltic Sea.
-The EU Commission estimates the potential for offshore wind at 93 GW, which corresponds to green power at 105 million.
-Danish households.
-This is almost a third of the energy from offshore wind that, according to the Commission, the EU must use until 2050.
+The EU Commission estimates the potential for offshore wind at 93 GW, which corresponds to green electricity for 105 million Danish households.
+This is almost a third of the energy from offshore wind that the EU, according to the Commission, will need up to 2050.

-It is only a few weeks ago that Green Power Denmark's director, Kristian Jensen, in a column in Børsen, called for the plans to exploit the wind resources in the Baltic Sea to be boosted.
+It was only a few weeks ago that Green Power Denmark's director, Kristian Jensen, called in an article in Børsen for a boost in plans to exploit wind resources in the Baltic Sea.

-"When countries come together in regional collaborations, the development of offshore wind and energy infrastructure can be done in a much more efficient way," wrote Kristian Jensen in the chronicle, it further read:
+"When countries join forces in regional cooperation, the expansion of offshore wind and energy infrastructure can be done in a much more efficient way," wrote Kristian Jensen in the column, which continued:

-"The sooner Europe shows action, the faster consumers and companies will turn their eyes away from fossil fuels, which threaten our freedom and security, and towards green technologies."
+"The sooner Europe shows its will to act, the sooner consumers and businesses will turn their attention away from the fossil fuels that threaten our freedom and security, and towards green technologies."

-The power to act is therefore evident now with the summit on Bornholm.
-It brings joy to Kristian Jensen.
+That will to act is evident now with the summit on Bornholm.
+This brings joy to Kristian Jensen.

-- It is an important signal that the meeting is at Prime Minister level.
-This means that political capital is invested in the green agenda, and that civil service and industries at home in the other Baltic Sea countries also tune in, he tells the Alting.
+- It is an important signal that the meeting is at prime minister level.
+It means that political capital is being invested in the green agenda, and that civil service and industries in the other Baltic Sea countries are also tuning in, he tells the Altinget.

-The Ministry of Climate, Energy and Supply has not wanted to confirm or deny whether the summit on Bornholm will take place opposite DK Vindkraft.
+The Ministry of Climate, Energy and Utilities has not wanted to confirm or deny whether the meeting, the summit on Bornholm, will take place to DK Vindkraft.

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.